 A colonia is a neighborhood.

+Expat enclaves aren't a thing in Mexico City.
 When a member moving to Mexico City asked which neighborhoods most expat live in, an expat offered a helpful response that many others agreed with, "I lived in DF [Mexico City] for 26 months near the Archangel in Colonia Cuahetomec.
 This is behind the American embassy on Paseo Reforma.
 There really isn't a gringo community in DF, but the greatest sprinkling is where I lived, Roma Sur and Norte, and Condesa.
 When I say sprinking, I mean you are in neighborhoods that are 200 Mexicans to 1 gringo.
 Polanco is an exciting place but expensive.
 There are a lot of upscale eateries, nightclubs and discos.
 It's where the jet set meets the powerful and connected."

-Advice for Expat Families Moving Mexico City
+What Should Expat Families Moving Mexico City Know?

 If you have school-aged children, you'll want to research neighborhoods near schools that they may attend since traffic is a real consideration.
 If they need a school with an IB programme, for example, that narrows down the possibilities.